Shark Tank (Australian TV series)

 Shark Tank is an Australian reality competition television series that premiered on 8 February 2015 and aired until 7 August 2018 on Network Ten, in which aspiring entrepreneur-contestants made business presentations to a panel of "Shark" investors.
-Shark Tank was filmed at Fox Studios Australia.
+Shark Tank was filmed at Disney Studios Australia.

 Four seasons of the program were aired.
 It was announced on 31 October 2018 that the show would not return for a fifth season in 2019.

 In March 2023, it was announced the series would return to Network 10 later in the year, with a new panel of investors to be confirmed, and will be produced by Curio Pictures.
+On 22 March 2023, Network 10 announced the new panel of investors.
+The fifth season premiered on 29 August 2023.
+In October 2023, the series was renewed by 10 for a sixth season, which premiered on 16 October 2024.

 Season overview

 Overview

 Hosted by Sarah Harris, the show featured a panel of multimillionaire investors called "Sharks" who listened to entrepreneurs pitch businesses or products they wished to develop.
 If one or more Sharks were interested, investment deals could be made on the show.
 However, if all sharks declined, contestants left with nothing.
 A 2018 investigation by Fairfax Media revealed that during the 2017 season, fifty pitches resulted in twenty-seven deals, of which only four actually closed.

 Shark Tank has been described as demonstrating "the drama of pitch meetings and the interaction between the entrepreneurs and tycoons."
 Sharks were compensated for their participation but invested their own money.